Pre-Cyber Monday Sale Going on Now. Spend $1000, Get $500! Learn More.

 Dr. Lee B. Daniel is board certified in both general surgery and plastic surgery.
 He is regarded as a leader in scar revision surgery.
 Dr. Daniel and his team at Aesthetic Plastic Surgery have helped thousands of women and men enjoy a natural look and greater self-image with cosmetic surgery.

-If you’d like to learn more about whether scar revision surgery is right for you, please call 541-687-8900 or contact our office in Eugene today for more details.
-We offer free consultations for our cosmetic surgery and medical spa patients.
+If you’d like to learn more about whether scar revision surgery is right for you, please call 541-687-8900 or contact our office in Eugene today for more details or to schedule your consultation.

 Scars come in all shapes and sizes, varying in type as well as location.
 Due to the wide range of factors, each person has different problem spots and unique concerns regarding his or her skin.
 Your first step towards minimizing scars is scheduling a consultation with Dr. Daniel.
 During your consultation, Dr. Daniel can answer any questions you have while also discussing your goals for scar revision.

 In some cases, Dr. Daniel may recommend the use of certain skin care products after your scar revision to help nourish and restore your skin’s tone and texture.
 In many instances, combining medical grade skin care with scar revision surgery can offer optimal results.